Rhinos and Tapirs

 The 3 images above are shown with the permission of Ray Chadwick.

-The rhino images below are shown with permission from Tommy Kelly
+The rhino images above & below are shown with permission from Tommy Kelly

 The picture below was taken by Ray Chadwick's father in the 1940s.
 A similar view of a tapir eating from a metal pan appears in one of Robert Nicholls' Belle Vue books to illustrate the fact that during the war years feeding the animals was a difficult task.
 The tapir in his picture was said to be eating stale bread and vegetables from the pan.

-The image left is shown with the permission of Ray Chadwick.
+The image above is shown with the permission of Ray Chadwick.

 All the material on this web site is © David Boardman, unless otherwise stated, and may not be copied, downloaded or otherwise reproduced or retransmitted without the written permission of the webmaster.